Kejun-WU/Kejun-WU.github.io/_pages/about.md

 [//]: # 👦 Biography
 Dr. Kejun Wu ([Faculty HomePage](http://faculty.hust.edu.cn/WuKejun/en/index.htm)) is currently a Lecturer/Assistant Professor at School of Electronic Information and Communications, Huazhong University of Science and Technology, Wuhan, China.
 Before that, he worked as a Research Fellow researcher from 2022 to 2024 at School of Electrical and Electronic Engineering, Nanyang Technological University (work with Prof. Yap Kim-Hui and Chau Lap-Pui).
 He obtained his Ph.D. degree from Huazhong University of Science and Technology supervised by You Yang (杨铀), Master degree from Harbin Engineering University supervised by Chengtao Cai (蔡成涛), and Bachelor degree from Shanghai University.
 His research interest includes Multimodal Large Language Models, Generactive Signal/Image Processing, and Learned Video Compression.
 He has published more than 30 papers in the past 3 years.
-He serves as an Editorial Board Member / Executive Guest Editor of ASOC, JVCIR, and JRTIP, etc., an Area Chair in IJCNN 2025, a Session Chair in IEEE ICASSP2024, ISCAS2024, and MMSP2023.
+He serves as an Editorial Board Member / Executive Guest Editor of ASOC, JVCIR, and JRTIP, etc., an Area / Session Chair in IJCNN 2025, IEEE ICASSP2024, ISCAS2024, and MMSP2023.
 He is an IEEE Senior Member.

 🚀 &nbsp; Recruiting intern/ visiting/ Master/ PhD students interested in MLLM and Gen-AI.
 Flexible remote learning is welcome.